NikoRadulescu/Firebase-Hosting-GTM-GA4-BigQuery/README.md

 ### 4. Setup Google Tag Manager ([video 2:15](https://www.youtube.com/watch?v=wNBp3Jw_ZEc&t=135s))

 Go to: https://tagmanager.google.com and create a new account.

-Fill the name, country, container name and select web -> hit "Create" and accept GTM Terms of Service Agreement
+Fill the name, country, container name and select web -> hit "Create" and accept GTM Terms of Service Agreement.
 You will receive a javascript snippet for gtm client side.
 Copy the code and let's implement it to our landing.

 ### 5. Implement GTM and redeploy the landing page ([video 2:42](https://www.youtube.com/watch?v=wNBp3Jw_ZEc&t=162s))

-Back on GCP Cloud Shell, hit "Open Editor" and select "index.html".
+Back on GCP Cloud Shell, hit "Open Editor" and select "index.html":

-You will copy the first snippet of gtm js code, and paste it as high in the <head> of the page as possible;
+- You will copy the first snippet of gtm js code, and paste it as high in the <head> of the page as possible;

-You will copy the second snippet of gtm nojs code, and paste it immediatly after the opening <body> tag;
+- You will copy the second snippet of gtm nojs code, and paste it immediatly after the opening <body> tag;

 Save and hit "Open Terminal", then redeploy your landing page.